-8. 9.
-For colors and (variegation or blush) patterns on the plant part, it is essential that the illumination is done correctly and checked regularly, preferably for every image.
+10. For colors and (variegation or blush) patterns on the plant part, it is essential that the illumination is done correctly and checked regularly, preferably for every image.
 In that case illumination calibration can be done by recording (part of) a standard color chart in the image.
 Special algorithms are available to correct for color changes due to differing illumination conditions, but in many situations this correction causes some loss of precision.

-- 9. 40.
-The light source is of large influence on the observed color in the image.
+11. The light source is of large influence on the observed color in the image.
 Especially for color, the type of light source is important.
-In many cases, lamp color and intensity change during warming up of the lamps, so let them burn about 15 minutes before starting the recordings.
-If fluorescent tubes are used, check regularly if they still have more or less the same intensity/color, as they may change rather rapidly with age.
-You can use the calibration chart for notification. - 10.
-41. Especially when recording shiny objects like apples or certain flowers, you need to be aware of specular reflection.
+In many cases, lamp color and intensity change during warming up of the lamps which should consequently sufficiently be warmed up, so let them burn about 15 minutes before starting the recordings.
+If fluorescent tubes are used, it should check-regularly be verified that if they still have more or less the same intensity/color, as they may change rather rapidly with age.
+You can use the cCalibration charts can be used to this purpose for notification.

+12. 10.
+Especially when recording shiny objects like apples or certain flowers, you need to be aware of specular reflection needs to be taken into account.
 Objects with specular spots cannot be measured reliably.
 In such cases, attention should be paid to uniform and indirect illumination, using special light tents as shown below.

-11. 12.
+13. 14.
 Both (color) cameras and scanners can be used for image recording.
 The choice is dependent on the application and the preference of the user.
 Other more advanced systems, such as 3D cameras or hyperspectral cameras are not yet used in standard plant variety testing.